-Adam Ortiz serves as Acting Director for the Department of Environmental Resources for Prince George’s County.
+Adam Ortiz serves as Director for the Department of the Environment for Prince George’s County.
 Since his assignment in October 2012, the agency has launched aggressive initiatives to tackle blight, enhance property standards enforcement, pilot a public-private partnership to enhance local business participation in the County’s urban retrofit stormwater program, generate more renewable energy and increase community participation in sustainability programs.

 From July 2011 to October 2012, Adam headed up CountyStat, an office established by County Executive Rushern Baker to ensure accountability and innovation, focusing on public safety, housing, and revitalization.
 Prior to that he served as Acting Director of the Office of Community Relations for the Administration, where he helped to launch CountyClick/311.

 From 2005-11, Adam served three terms as Mayor of Edmonston, Maryland.
 His accomplishments included a 70% drop in crime, the end of devastating flooding, and building the east coast’s greenest street.
 The Edmonston Green Street is a model of sustainability utilizing natural bioretention for polluted stormwater in an urban setting, high efficiency LED streetlights powered by wind energy, native plants and trees, improved bike and pedestrian safety, with more than 60% local minority contracting, and has received recognition and awards from The White House and Harvard's Kennedy School of Government, among other organizations.